|

 added additional ranks between these to express additional levels

+of similarity.
 Before Linnaeus, species naming practices

 varied.
 Many biologists gave the species they described long, unwieldy